samkayal/giftbuz-nextjs/posts/Photo_Frame.md

 #### Consider These Elements:

-- **Material:** Wood for warmth, metal for modern looks, acrylic for a sleek finish.
+- **Material:** Wood for warmth, metal for modern looks, acrylic for a sleek finish, Glass for reflect a clear Image.
 - **Color:** Match your frame with photo tones or room decor for harmony.
 - **Size:** Ensure it fits your image and the space it's displayed in.
 - **Orientation:** Portrait or landscape depending on the photo and wall placement.